Hotmoka/hotmoka/tutorial/Takamaka.md

 An instance of `Bid` is created and added to a list, specific to each bidder.
 Here is where our map comes to our help.
-Namely, field `bids` hold a `StorageMap<PayableContract, StorageList<Bid>>`, that can be held in blockchain since it is a storage map of storage keys and values.
+Namely, field `bids` hold a `StorageMap<PayableContract, StorageList<Bid>>`, that can be held in blockchain since it is a storage map between storage keys and storage values.
 Method `bid()` computes an empty list of bids if it is the first time that a bidder places a bid.
 For that, it uses method `computerIfAbsent()` of `StorageMap`.
 If it used method `get()`, it would run into a null-pointer exception the first time a bidder places a bid.